Someoneistakenisnot/Fitness-App/README.md

-# Fitness-App
-MCP Project<br>
-A fitness flutter app.
+# fitness

+A new Flutter project.

 ## Getting Started